CrunchwrapSupreme/rubyconfig-vault/README.md

 - `:root` set a root key under which all keys from this source will be located
 - `:kv` set the mount point
 - `:paths` a list of valid paths for keys
+- `:attempts` number of attempts to recover from Vault::HTTPError
+- `:base` initial backoff for attempts
+- `:max_wait` maximum backoff for attempts

 ## Development